dogweather/forkful/content/en/arduino/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text lets you find specific characters or strings in a text and switch them out for something else.
-Programmers do it to modify code, data, or user inputs without a fuss.

 ## How to:
 Arduino doesn't natively support string search and replace in the way high-level languages do.
 However, you can work with character arrays or use the `String` class which offers the `replace()` method.
 While the former is memory-efficient, the latter is more straightforward.
 Let's focus on the `String` class for clarity.

 ```Arduino